The Flower Queen's Daughter: Synopsis

-Analsysis
+Analysis

 The conclusion is, obviously, a reversal of the Persephone myth: the daughter lives with her mother in the winter, and her husband during the growing seasons.

 Editors of Jahresbericht über die Erscheinungen auf dem Gebiete der germanischen Philologie, in a review of Wlislocki's book, noted that the tale was "an interesting variant" of the tale Die Rosenmädchen ("The Rose Maiden"), collected by Josef Haltrich from the Transylvanian Saxons.